-Finally for the external design, we look at the ports.
-The left side of the chassis holds a USB 3.1 Type-A port, a USB-C port, an HDMI connection, and Ethernet port and a headphone jack.
-That’s pretty all, the right side has an additional USB 3.1 port.
+Finally, for the exterior design, we look at the ports.
+The left side of the chassis holds a USB 3.1 Type-A port, a USB-C port, an HDMI connection, an Ethernet port, and a headphone jack.
+That’s pretty all; the right side has an additional USB 3.1 port.

 As such, you may have to pick and select which favorite games you’d want to install.
 Again, as you’ll see, the GPU is modestly capable, but it holds stacks up well against some entry-to-midrange alternatives.

 With Nvidia’s GeForce GTX 1650 GPU, the 82K20015US stands out as a capable gaming laptop that will let you play modern titles at 1080p and medium settings.
 The GTX 1650 graphics card is the low-end version of Nvidia’s 2019-released gaming GPUs, hitting the market with the Turing-based RTX 20-Series graphics cards.
 Unlike its high-end siblings (RTX 3070 & RTX 3080), the GTX 1650 doesn’t include any Raytracing or Tensor cores.

 Still, it delivers better performance over last year’s GeForce GTX 1050 Ti graphics cards.
 Played at high settings and 1080p resolution, Far Cry New Dawn yields at 55 frames per second, but the same game runs at 56 fps at medium settings.
 Of course, you suffer from pixel loss as you move to ultra-settings, topping out at 55 fps.